APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel              May 2018

+   If the client's browser or operating system does not try the additional resolvers, the sentinel test will effectively only be for the first resolver.

    If any of the client's resolvers are non-validating resolvers, the tests will result in the client reporting that it has a non- validating DNS environment ("nonV"), which is effectively the case.